tcosmo/tcosmo.github.io/_posts/2017-07-24-fun-with-som.md

 When a function appears on several blocks such as the `__init__` function like [here](#b1) or [here](#b2) it means it has been updated from one block to the other.
 Otherwise function calls always refer to the most recent definition of it.

+**Disclaimer.** The code we present could be highly optimized, in particular in its way it interacts with numpy.

 <br/>
 ### What are we going to do with SOMs ?